appuio/ops-techlab/labs/335_add_new_node_and_master.md

 node3.user[X].lab.openshift.ch     Ready,SchedulingDisabled   1m        v1.6.1+5115d708d7
 ```

 Schedule the new node, drain another worker node and see, if the pods are running correctly on the new node.
-If you don't see any pod make sure there is at least one "non-infra-pod" running in your Openshift.
+If you don't see any pod make sure there is at least one "non-infra-pod" running in your OpenShift.
 ```
 [ec2-user@master0 ~]$ oc adm manage-node node3.user[X].lab.openshift.ch --schedulable
 [ec2-user@master0 ~]$ oc adm drain node2.user[X].lab.openshift.ch --ignore-daemonsets --delete-local-data